JulianNicholls/Typescript-Developers-Guide/README.md

 * I've added (very) basic styling to the apps.

-* My linked list keeps track of its length, and my Node is called `LLNode` because lots of other `Node` classes are already defined.
+* My linked list keeps track of its length, and my Node is called `LLNode` because lots of other `Node` classes are already defined in various modules.

 ### Git client